DanielChahine0/Webapp-Think_Board/README.md

 I created a separate folder for the `routes` and then linked them to the server using prefixing.
 Even for the routes files, I have created a `controller` folder that contains all of the functions (separated by files) necessary for the routes.

+## Secrecy
+Created a `.env` file that keeps tracks of our environment variable, this file will be hidden using the gitignore system.
+It will contain the port we're running the server on and the link for the database.

 ---
 ## Changes to my JSON Package
 1. Changed the type to module to be able to use proper imports `"type": "module"`